 • A stunning combination of cobblestone walkways, emerald-green lawns and 18th-century architectural gems, Trinity College is one of Europe’s elite universities and counts poet Oscar Wilde among its alumni.
 Tour the enchanting college campus with a Local Expert and discover insights into its impressive history.
 Enjoy access to view the famous Book of Kells, an exquisite manuscript of the four gospels of the Christian New Testament, renowned for the intricacy, detail and majesty of the illustrations.

-• Horse racing is key part of Irish culture; and you'll get a rare peek into it over your visit to the Irish National Stud.
+• Horse racing is key part of Irish culture; and you'll gain a rare insight into it on your visit to the Irish National Stud.
 Set in Kildare at the breeding ground of champions and the birthplace of legends, explore the foaling unit, museum and the stallions that continue to make racing history.
 As the only stud farm in Ireland open to the public, learn the insights of horse-racing at a site whose former visitors include queens and presidents.

 • There's no better way to experience sightseeing than with one of Northern Ireland's best storytellers, Ronan, as he takes you on a tour inside the city walls.
 See the Gothic Guildhall and the Georgian houses of Shipquay Street.